Luke 2:8-14

 –

-Of course, if it were really of great importance, the Father would have told us outright.
+Of course, if it were really of great importance, the Father would have told us plainly.
 But He didn’t.
 He has hidden clues here and there for us to find.
 In so doing, we will be warmed and blessed! 💖

 –